oasysgames/oasys-docs/docs/architecture/2-hub-layer/3-validator-account.md

 ### Validator Owner
 The validator owner serves as the unique identity of the Validator.
 It's fixed, meaning you cannot switch or replace it.
 As such, it's the address that Delegators (those who stake OAS to your node) identify validator during the staking process.

-Routine interactions are limited to 'joining as a Validator`, 'claiming commission rewards', and 'updating the operator'.
+Routine interactions are limited to 'joining as a Validator`, 'claiming validator reward rewards', and 'updating the operator'.
 Since the Validator owner account is used to sign transactions for these operations, using a hardware wallet is advisable for added security.
 Crucially, **if you lose access to the Owner's address, it is irretrievable**.

 ### Validator Operator
 The Operator account is essential for the operation of the Validator node.
 Specifically, this account signs blocks.
 During the Validator Node program's startup, the operator private key typically resides on the same disk as the Validator node.